zship/joss/doc/mixin/joss/geometry/Rect.md

 %topLeft

-Returns the position of the rectangle's top-left corner.
+The point lying at this rectangle's top-left corner.
+Changing this value sets the rectangle's top and left edges simultaneously.

 %topRight

-Returns the position of the rectangle's top-right corner.
+The point lying at this rectangle's top-right corner.
+Changing this value sets the rectangle's top and right edges simultaneously.

 %bottomLeft

-Returns the position of the rectangle's bottom-left corner.
+The point lying at this rectangle's bottom-left corner.
+Changing this value sets the rectangle's bottom and left edges simultaneously.

 %bottomRight

-Returns the position of the rectangle's bottom-right corner.
+The point lying at this rectangle's bottom-right corner.
+Changing this value sets the rectangle's bottom and right edges simultaneously.

+%center

+The point lying at this rectangle's center.
+Changing this value moves the rectangle's center without altering width or height.

 %united